-- “See FDA-approved patient labeling (Medication Guide and Instructions for Use)”
+- Advise the patient to read the FDA-approved patient labeling (Medication Guide and Instructions for Use)

-PEGASYS and COPEGUS combination therapy must not be used by women who are pregnant or by men whose female partners are pregnant.
-COPEGUS therapy should not be initiated until a report of a negative pregnancy test has been obtained immediately before starting therapy.
-Female patients of childbearing potential and male patients with female partners of childbearing potential must be advised of the teratogenic/embryocidal risks and must be instructed to practice effective contraception during COPEGUS therapy and for 6 months post-therapy.
+Patients must be informed that ribavirin must not be used by women who are pregnant or by men whose female partners are pregnant.
+Ribavirin therapy should not be initiated until a report of a negative pregnancy test has been obtained immediately before starting therapy.
+Female patients of childbearing potential and male patients with female partners of childbearing potential must be advised of the teratogenic/embryocidal risks and must be instructed to practice effective contraception during ribavirin therapy and for 6 months post-therapy.
 Patients should be advised to notify the healthcare provider immediately in the event of a pregnancy [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-Women of childbearing potential and men must use two forms of effective contraception during treatment and during the 6 months after treatment has been stopped; routine monthly pregnancy tests must be performed during this time [see CONTRAINDICATIONS and COPEGUS Prescribing information].
+Women of childbearing potential and men must use two forms of effective contraception during treatment and during the 6 months after treatment has been stopped; routine monthly pregnancy tests must be performed during this time [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, Use In Specific Populations, and ribavirin prescribing information].

-To monitor maternal and fetal outcomes of pregnant women exposed to COPEGUS, the Ribavirin Pregnancy Registry has been established.
+To monitor maternal and fetal outcomes of pregnant women exposed to ribavirin, the Ribavirin Pregnancy Registry has been established.
 Patients should be encouraged to register by calling 1-800-593-2214.

 Laboratory Evaluations and Hydration

-Patients should be questioned about prior history of drug abuse before initiating COPEGUS/PEGASYS; as relapse of drug addiction and drug overdoses have been reported in patients treated with interferons.
+Patients should be questioned about prior history of drug abuse before initiating PEGASYS; as relapse of drug addiction and drug overdoses have been reported in patients treated with interferons.